 Why do Chinese investors keep falling for it?

 Amid the country’s slowest growth in over a decade, Chinese investors—including the world’s now-biggest middle class—are looking for places to put their money besides low-interest banks, the volatile stock market, or the collapsing property market.
 This is often a starting point when dissecting the reasons why so many Chinese fall for schemes.

 Insufficient regulation in China’s financial markets also contributes to the tragedies.
 Under the national leaders’ push for financial reform, mistakes seem to be tolerable in the name of innovation.
 When new investment opportunities are created in China, supervision often comes afterwards.

-We just fish around.
-If you get a big fish, well, good luck.
-If you are being fished, then too bad.
 With many regional firms and exchanges that turned out to be frauds—exemplified by Fanya—the de facto supervisors are the financial divisions of local governments.
 The involved authorities often back the launch of such companies, or consider them too valuable to lose.